Achieving Quality Standards Through In-Depth Polymer Testing

 In the world of polyethylene, proper polymer testing and supplier standards, applied every step of the way from creation to delivery, is what ensures quality.

 By Shell Polymers on Dec 19, 2021

-With plastic being a ubiquitous material in today’s market, it’s more important than ever to ensure it’s high quality.
-However, quality in the world of polyethylene has to do with more than just the resin.
+With plastic being a ubiquitous material in today’s market, it’s more important than ever to ensure it’s high-quality.
+For suppliers, making certain resin pellets meet exacting standards requires a comprehensive team effort from start to finish.
 Polymer testing, as well as the standards to which suppliers hold themselves and the processes they put in place through every stage of the resin’s lifecycle — from creation to delivery — determines quality.
 Let’s look at what suppliers can do to ensure that level of quality from the very beginning:

 The benefits of quality control during the plastic resin manufacturing process

 Simply put, proper quality control and polymer testing ensures product quality.
 Quality control is an important step at all times in the plastic resin manufacturing process, but doubly so when a converter changes suppliers.
 One of the biggest concerns we’ve heard from converters about changing suppliers is the potential for inconsistencies between their typical resin supply and what they get from a new polymer supplier.
 When changing suppliers, in-depth material analysis on the supplier side can provide a side-by-side comparison of the old and new supply.

 Likewise, this in-depth polymer analysis can help verify new or iterated production processes like the ones our Polymer Pros will help converters with.
 Working alongside converters, Shell Polymers can optimize production processes for converters so that their products are made as effectively as possible.
 These tweaks and adjustments in standard processes can lead to positive changes in product performance, as long as the material is not impacted.